In-Person P1106

 3. Midterm I is worth 15% and Midterm II is worth 20%.

-3.1 The Midterm questions will focus on all prior course content (readings, lectures, videos, etc.) covered up to the date of the test.
+3.1 The Midterm questions will focus on all course content (readings, lectures, videos, etc.) covered up to the date of the test.
 The date of each Midterm is identified in the schedule below.

 3.2 Once you start, you will have 60/80 minutes for Midterm 1/2, respectively.
-[For SAS registered students, your test time will be extended appropriately.]
+[For SAS registered students, your test time will be assigned appropriately.]
 Please read and think about the questions carefully.
 Most people finish well under the time limit.

 5. The Final Exam is worth 40% of your final grade.
 The questions will focus on all content covered throughout the course. *The University Registrar’s Office determines the Date and Time for the Final Exam.
 They provide you with this date-time information directly.
 You are expected to be available.